HeapsIO/heaps-doc/Sound.md

 # Sound

 Heaps provides sound management.
 Heaps supports 3 different formats (WAV, MP3, OGG).
-The availability of the formats depend on the platform.
+The availability of the formats depend on the platform (see [Resource manager](https://github.com/HeapsIO/heaps/wiki/Resource-Management#target-specific-quirks) page for details).
 You can determine which formats are supported using the following example:

 ```haxe
 if(hxd.res.Sound.supportedFormat(Mp3)){